TVithanage/UCSC_Project_2021_/README.md

 Then it provides the local url that project is runnig: http://localhost:3000 as default.

-To run this RMA_FrontendProject_2021, install it locally using npm:
+To run this RMA_FrontendProject_2021, install it locally using below commands.
+All the modules have been structured separately with their module names.
+Then it is easy to edit and update code according to the need.

 ```
 $ cd ../RecruitmentManagement/Frontend